fbpx Skip to Content

 When taking your case to the Circuit Court, you will go before the judge to explain your mistake of refusing to take the breathalyzer test.
 The Court will review your substance abuse evaluation, and if they believe you have a serious problem with alcohol you will not receive your license back.
 This situation is a prime example of why you need an experienced attorney guiding you through the difficult process of a Hardship Appeal, so you can remain licensed during the pendency of your criminal matter and probation.

-If you are facing criminal charges, Mark Mandell is an experienced and Top-Rated Metro Detroit defense attorney and former prosecutor.
-Call Fausone Bohn, LLP today at 734-552-1449, and find out how our defense attorneys can help you.
+If you are facing criminal charges, call Fausone & Grysko, PLC today at (248) 380-0000, and find out how our defense attorneys can help you.